 Multiple Rostering - By-Law I 4b

-Players may be rostered on only one MAPLE teams during the seasonal year and may not be concurrently rostered on a club team in any other league.
+Players may be rostered on only one MAPLE teams during the seasonal year.
+Players can be rostered concurrently on a team in any other league but must be registered with US Youth Soccer and officially added to the team roster.
+Guest players and club passing from other leagues is not allowed.

 Game Procedure - By-Law I 5a